ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

 To type and run your code interactively, use Notebooks.
-Click on the Notebook icon, or select `File` -> `New` -> `Notebook` to open a new Notebook, then select the default kernel option Python 3 (ipykernel):
+Click on the Notebook icon on the Launcher tab, or select `File` -> `New` -> `Notebook` to open a new Notebook, then select the default kernel option Python 3 (ipykernel):

 <kbd>
 <img src="./images/jupyterlab_notebook_select.png" width="800" alt="JupyterLab Notebook">